Mary Tindale

-Mary Douglas Tindale (19 September 1920 – 31 March 2011) was an Australian botanist specialising in pteridology (ferns) and the genera Acacia and Glycine.
+Mary Douglas Tindale (19 September 1920 – 31 March 2011) was an Australia Australian botanist.
+She was an Australian botanist specialising in pteridology (ferns) and the genera Acacia and Glycine.
+She devoted her life to the study of ferns, and her name is widely associated with the group of flowerless plants.

+Early life and career

 Tindale was born in Randwick, New South Wales, the only child of George Harold Tindale and Grace Matilda Tindale.
 She attended primary school in New York while her father served as British Ambassador to the United States.
 She returned to Sydney, Australia to attend high school at Abbotsleigh.

-Tindale earned a B.Sc. in Botany with Honours from Sydney University, as well as a master's degree from the same university.
-She became Assistant Botanist at the Royal Botanic Gardens, Sydney in 1944 and later served as the Australian Botanical Liaison Officer at the Royal Botanic Gardens, Kew from 1949–1951.
-After completing her Doctor of Science, she was appointed the first principal research scientist at NSW Public Works.
+Tindale earned a B.Sc. in botany with Honours from Sydney University, as well as a master's degree from the same university.
+She became Assistant Botanist at the Royal Botanic Gardens, Sydney in 1944 and later served as the Australian Botanical Liaison Officer at the Royal Botanic Gardens, Kew from 1949 to 1951.
+After completing her Doctor of Science at Sydney University in 1964, she was appointed the first principal research scientist at NSW Public Works.
 She retired from the Gardens in Sydney in 1983 after 39 years of service there.